What to Expect When You Arrive at the Emergency Department

 - Separate waiting rooms for children and their families

-The unit is also specially equipped to treat victims of sexual assault or domestic abuse, and handle hazardous materials incidents.
+- Specially equipped to treat victims of sexual assault or domestic abuse, and to handle hazardous materials incidents

 Calm and Beauty